donishadsmith/neurocaps/README.md

 # Installation

-This package uses pybids, which is only functional on POSIX operating system and Mac OS.
+**Note**: The `.get_bold()` method in the `TimeseriesExtractor` class in this package uses pybids, which is only functional on POSIX operating system and Mac OS.
+Assuming you have a pickled timeseries dictionary in the proper nested form, this package can be used on windows to visualize the bold timeseries, use the `CAP` class, and the `merge_dicts()` fuction.

 To install, using your preferred terminal:

 **Installation with pip:**